taniarascia/taniarascia.com/content/posts/2019-04-25-using-context-api-with-react.md

 }
 ```

 But what about lifecycle methods?
 What if I need the value from Context outside of `render`?
-We can do this in a class with `contextType`, which is a static variable on the class.
+The wrapper method was limited.
+Instead, we can do this in a class with `contextType`, which is a static variable on the class.

 <div class="filename">src/HomePage.js (class example)</div>